 There are 27 gardens and four natural areas to explore and photograph throughout the year.
 Winter offers a quiet, serene beauty that’s unlike any other season.
 Here are some tips from Carlson and Fraley to enhance your photographic skills.

 Look to nature.
 “The woods and prairie are great because the plants remain all season and are beautiful in every stage of life, even in winter’s decay,” Carlson said.
-Take a free, guided walk in the woods offered in January and February.
+Take a free, self-guided walk in the woods.

 Be observant.
 “When it’s sunny out, the snow picks up warm and cool colors reflected by the sky,” Carlson said.
 Move around and look at an object from different angles.
 “I like to look at plants from a side view.
 Isolate the subject against the sky or the snow.”
 She found the ice-encased berries intriguing because of their shapes and color.
 “I like to let the plant physiology direct the composition.
 I like the view that best describes the form."